FREQUENTLY ASKED QUESTIONS

 Time is limited so dress for active participation, in layers and according to the weather as getting outdoors is a priority.
 Non-marking shoes are required for gym.
 All equipment is provided on-site for activities.

 Belongings can be locked in our home-base room when we’re on the move; fitness lockers are available but the priority is who you’re with and what they need.
-Valuables should be left at home, except a cell phone that is very useful for communicating with team members.
+Valuables should be left at home as we manage all expenses; however, cell phone is very useful for communicating with team members.

 How do I access SAIT each day?
 Is there Parking?
 LRT?